krzychb/EspSaveCrash/readme.md

 ## Examples

-Library comes with [examples](https://github.com/krzychb/EspSaveCrash/tree/master/examples) that let you trigger some exceptions and see how to visualize saved data.
+Library comes with [example sketches](https://github.com/krzychb/EspSaveCrash/tree/master/examples) that let you trigger some exceptions and see how to visualize saved data.

-Please check the separate [description how to use examples](examples.md) and what particular functionality they provide.
+Please check separate section [how to use example sketches](examples.md) and what particular functionality they provide.

 ## Tested With